petorre/functest-kubernetes/sylva/sylva-validation/stack-validation/README.md

 Currently only the following validate.sh tests work: validateSMT, validateStorageQuantity, validateVcpuQuantity, validateNFD, validateKubernetesAPIs, validateLinuxKernelVersion, validateAnuketProfileLabels.

 Other test cases require pods of which current images (using IPC_LOCK or hostPID) are not supported with default OpenShift pod security settings.

+## Design principle for Daemonsets

+Put as much as possible into Alpine-based image with securityContext allowing only minimum.
+Create other where that is not possible: mounting huge pages or files, hostPID, other Linux image...